Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Introduction

 The \underline{T}ransforming \underline{R}esearch and \underline{C}linical \underline{K}nowledge in \underline{T}raumatic \underline{B}rain \underline{I}njury (TRACK-TBI) study has advanced a data-driven view of TBI through the longitudinal collection of diverse clinical, imaging, and outcome metrics from patients who sustained a TBI and presented to one of the participating level 1 trauma centers for care\footnote{https://tracktbi.ucsf.edu/transforming-research-and-clinical-knowledge-tbi}.
 The data collection utilizes the National Institute of Neurological Disorders and Stroke (NINDS) Common Data Elements (CDEs) for TBI, which are recommended in order to facilitate comparison across studies \cite{Maas2010-qc, Yue2013-gz}.
 The TRACK-TBI Pilot dataset (TRACK-Pilot) is comprised of multimodal data from 586 participants with varying severities of acute TBI.
 Collected data domains included demographics, previous medical history, injury details, clinical information, blood-based biomarker measures, head Computed Tomography (CT) annotations, Magnetic Resonance Imaging (MRI) annotations, and outcome measures at 3, 6 and 12 months post-injury.

 Here, we describe a methodology for modeling the TRACK-Pilot dataset to reveal latent structure in the data.
 In addition, we evaluate prediction performance on outcome measures and measure the reduction in uncertainty of the outcomes relative to chance and a baseline measure.
 Our work aims to discover associations between injury and outcome, which could result in improved prognostic models and clinical decision making tools.
 Our methods are designed to model the collection of this large quantity of information jointly with the broad array of outcome metrics.
 Given the large number of missing values, we explicitly incorporate missingness into the model.
 This enables the inclusion of all subjects during training, and the ability to perform inference using any subset of the data elements.
-In addition, we evaluate the use of a confidence score to evaluate whether an unseen subject (not trained on) is within the distribution that the model was trained on.
+In addition, we use the input test likelihood to evaluate whether an unseen subject (not trained on) is within the distribution that the model was trained on.